-Tasking and assigning items within your electronic health record (EHR) to either staff members or patients supports good productivity in your practice.
+Tasking and assigning items within your Electronic health record (EHR) Software to either staff members or patients supports good productivity in your practice.
 You gain the ability to designate tasks that need to be completed accordingly and make sure those tasks are carried out efficiently and effectively.
 However, for task management processes to work, your task management system must be seamlessly linked with your medical billing processes.

 The PrognoCIS EHR offers a combination of revenue cycle management (RCM) and billing features to keep everything aligned.
 The Task Assignment feature is one of those functions meant to make handling billing tasks a more streamlined process.